chrislemke/sk-transformers/docs/README.md

 ![python version](https://img.shields.io/pypi/pyversions/feature-reviser?logo=python&logoColor=yellow)
 [![license](https://img.shields.io/github/license/chrislemke/feature-reviser)](https://github.com/chrislemke/feature-reviser/blob/main/LICENSE)
 ## Introduction
-Every data is different every column needs to be treated differently.
+Every data tabular is different.
+Every column needs to be treated differently.
 [Scikit-learn](https://scikit-learn.org/stable/index.html) has a nice [collection of dataset transformers](https://scikit-learn.org/stable/data_transforms.html).
 But the possibilities of data transformation are infinite - one collection is simply not enough.
 This project provides a brought collection of data transformers.
 The idea is simple.
 It is like a well-equipped toolbox 🧰: You always find the tool you need and sometimes you get inspired by seeing a tool you did not know before.
 Please feel free to [contribute](https://chrislemke.github.io/feature-reviser/CONTRIBUTING/) your tools and ideas.

 ## Installation
 If you are using [Poetry](https://python-poetry.org/), you can install the package with the following command: